Sexual dimorphism in human physiology: Brain structure

 In total and on average, females have a higher percentage of grey matter in comparison to males, and males a higher percentage of white matter.
 However, some researchers maintain that as males have larger brains on average than females, when adjusted for total brain volume, the grey matter differences between sexes is small or nonexistent.
 Thus, the percentage of grey matter appears to be more related to brain size than it is to sex.

 In 2005, Haier et al. reported that, compared with males, females show fewer grey matter areas associated with intelligence, but more white matter areas associated with intelligence.
 He concluded that "men and women apparently achieve similar IQ results with different brain regions, suggesting that there is no singular underlying neuroanatomical structure to general intelligence and that different types of brain designs may manifest equivalent intellectual performance."
 Using brain mapping, it was shown that males have more than six times the amount of gray matter related to general intelligence than females, and females have nearly ten times the amount of white matter related to intelligence than males.
 They also report that the brain areas correlated with IQ differ between the sexes.
 In short, males and females apparently achieve similar IQ results with different brain regions.
-However, a 2019 study challenged the base assertions of articles such as Haier et al., finding there is no significant, consistent difference in grey and white matter between males and females.
+However, a 2019 study challenged the base assertions of articles such as Haier et al., finding there is no significant difference in grey matter volume between males and females when controlling for total intracranial volume.

-The amygdala is the structure that responds to emotionally arousing information, respond to the environment, and reacts with stress.
-The male amygdala was believed to be proportionally larger than that in females, causing sex to be a determining factor in reactions to stress.
-However, this is not the case.
+The amygdala is a structure that generates emotional responses such as fear, anxiety, and anger.
+The male amygdala was originally believed to be proportionally larger than that in females, causing sex to be a determining factor in reactions to stress.
+However, newer studies have concluded this is not the case.
+When controlling for intracranial volume or total brain volume, there is no significant difference in amygdala size between the sexes.
 The hippocampus, crucial for memory storage and spatial mapping of the physical environment, was likewise thought to be larger in females than in males.
+However, it is now believed to not be sexually dimorphic.